-A good place to start when thinking about how to moisturise dry hair is understanding why hair gets dry.
-The structure of the hair is important.
-Each strand of hair is made of layers.
-The cuticle, the outer layer, is made of keratin and covers the inner layer of the hair, the cortex.
-The cuticle, a protective layer, is made up of tiny scales, almost like tiles on a roof.
+The structure of the hair is vital.
+Every strand of hair comprises multiple layers; the cuticle, the outer layer, is made of keratin, and it protects the inner layer of the hair, the cortex.
+The cuticle, a protective layer, comprises tiny scales, almost like tiles on a roof.
 Over time the cuticle naturally lifts and breaks.
-This can be exacerbated by external factors such as sunshine and heated styling.
-Read more about the causes of dry hair.

 The cortex is a protein and holds water at the centre of the follicle.
 When the cuticle lifts, the cortex loses moisture.
-This results in hair losing its shine, breaking or splitting and becoming dry.
+That results in hair losing its shine, breaking or splitting and becoming dry.
 When you think about it, there are lots of external factors that can damage the outer layer of the hair.
-Our hair can also become dry as a result of internal changes in our body.
+Our hair can also become drier due to internal changes in our bodies.
 From hormones to ageing, they all have an impact on hair hydration.

 How can I tell if my hair is dry?

-There are a number of telltale signs when hair is dry and in need of moisture.
-If you suspect that your hair is dry but you’re not sure, here’s what to look out for
+There are telltale signs when hair is dry and in need of moisture.
+If you suspect that your hair is dry, but you’re not sure, here’s what to look out for:

 - Split ends.
 When the hair splits, this is a classic sign of dry hair.
-Hydration prevents the hair from splitting.
+Hydration prevents this.

 - The texture.
 If the hair feels rough, it’s dry.
-If the cuticle is hydrated and flat, the hair feels soft and silky.
+When the cuticle is hydrated and flat, hair feels soft and silky.

 - Difficult to style.
 If you find your hair has lost its manageability and responsiveness when styling, it’s dry.